YouTube moderation: Moderators

 YouTube contracts companies to hire content moderators, who view content flagged as potentially violating YouTube's content policies and determines if they should be removed.
 In September 2020, a class-action suit was filed by a former content moderator who reported developing post-traumatic stress disorder (PTSD) after an 18-month period on the job.
 The former content moderator said that she was regularly made to exceed YouTube's stated limit of four hours per day of viewing graphic content.
 The lawsuit alleges that YouTube's contractors gave little to no training or support for its moderators' mental health, made prospective employees sign NDAs before showing them any examples of content they would see while reviewing, and censored all mention of trauma from its internal forums.
 It also purports that requests for extremely graphic content to be blurred, reduced in size or made monochrome, per recommendations from the National Center for Missing and Exploited Children, were rejected by YouTube as not a high priority for the company.

 YouTube has been heavily criticized for excessively using automated bots in its systems for content flagging and appeals.
 In October 2025, when YouTube's algorithm removed tech tutorial videos its algorithm flagged as "dangerous" or "harmful", creators alleged that there was a lack of human review for appeals, which would reportedly be denied in only a minute; YouTube denied at the time that AI was being used for appeals.
-After YouTuber Enderman's account was terminated and his appeal was fdenied, he and several YouTubers shared the concerns and alleged a lack of human oversight for the website's content flagging algorithm.
+After YouTuber Enderman's account was terminated and his appeal was denied, he and several YouTubers shared the concerns and alleged a lack of human oversight for the website's content flagging algorithm.
 Several YouTubers posted evidence supporting the allegations of AI usage, including its reliance on Sprinklr's software.